hjohn/Dirk/README.markdown

     }

-Note that for non-static producer methods or fields, an instance of the declaring class must be available or created on demand.
+Note that for non-static producer methods or fields, an instance of the declaring class must be available or can be created on demand.
 It is not possible for the declaring class to be directly or indirectly dependent on something one of its fields or methods produces as this would be a circular dependency.
-Declare the relevant producer `static` or use providers to avoid this.
+Declare the relevant producer `static` or use the `Provider` interface to avoid this.

 ## Optional dependencies